eldipa/book-of-gehn/_posts/2020-12-15-Qemulating-Rasbian-ARM.md

   -nographic
 ```

+The `hostfwd=tcp::3022-:22` tells QEMU to forward TCP connections to the
+3022 port from the host to the 22 port on the guest side.
+More forward
+rules can be added.

 Enable ssh (now and on boot); login with `pi`/`raspberry`.
 This will
 allows us to upload/retrieve files to the vm and have additional